Hunters in the Dark (True Detective): 2015

 In another interview, Hays is questioned by Elisa (Sarah Gadon) over Tom's possible role in placing the backpacks on Woodard's house and they both wonder about James' possible disappearance since 1990.
 After he leaves, he also talks with Henry (Ray Fisher), as he knows he is having an affair with Elisa despite being married.

-Hays reveals to West that he concluded that the peep hole at the Purcell house was meant to serve as passing notes between Will and Julie.
+Hays reveals to West that he concluded that the "peep hole" at the Purcell house was actually used by Will and Julie to pass comforting notes when their parents were fighting.
 Hays leaves for a moment, and West starts checking on some books.
 When Hays returns, he has forgotten West.
 He asks him to check outside to see if there is a parked car, which West claims it is not there.

 Production

 Development

 In January 2019, the episode's title was revealed as "Hunters in the Dark" and it was announced that Graham Gordy and series creator Nic Pizzolatto had written the episode while executive producer Daniel Sackheim directed it.
 This was Gordy's first writing credit, Pizzolatto's twenty-second writing credit, and Sackheim's second directing credit.